Cold Feet and Hands? 7 Tips to Keep Them Warm

 When it’s more serious

 “Any patients who have Raynaud’s and associated skin changes, including tightening or thickening of the skin, nail changes, or cracks and sores that don’t heal, should get checked out,” says Natalie Evans, MD, vascular specialist at the Cleveland Clinic.
 Cold extremities can also be a sign of more serious health problems such as lupus, scleroderma, or peripheral artery disease.
+They may also signal a thyroid problem; have your thyroid checked if you also have hair loss, fatigue, and/or constipation.
 If you notice changes such as brittle or coarse hair, fatigue, and swollen extremities that occur in conjunction with your cold hand and/or feet, contact your doctor to assess your health.